RegionRiders/RegionRiders/.github/ISSUE_TEMPLATE/user-story.md

 - [ ] Criterion 3

 ## Additional Context
-Any further details, mockups, or references.
+Any further details, images, mockups, or references.